 All baseline covariates are expected to be observed.
-Baseline values will be summarised for those who did and did not complete follow up measurements to describe any characteristics related to missingness that are able to be observed.
+Baseline values will be summarised for those who did

+Clinical Trial Protocol Template version 15.0 CONFIDENTIAL © Copyright: The University of Oxford and Oxford University Hospitals NHS Foundation Trust 2019 Page 36 of 58 and did not complete follow up measurements to describe any characteristics related to missingness that are able to be observed.

 We will be analysing our data using an intention to treat analysis.
-All randomised patients will be included in the analysis, assuming non-informative censoring for those withdrawn from the study or lost to follow-up for the primary analysis.
+All randomised patients will be included in the analysis, assuming non-informative censoring for those withdrawn from the study or lost to followup for the primary analysis.

 During statistical data review and analysis, any anomalies in the data will be investigated and discussed with the trial management team.
 The data investigation will be broad and flexible and focus on variability of the data, consistency, dispersion, outliers, inliers, relationships between variables and relationships over time.
-The statistical data review will be fully documented with all the output dated.
+The statistical data review will be fully documented with allthe output dated.
 If fraud is proved, fraudulent data will be removed from the analysis.

-8.6 Procedures for Reporting any Deviation(s) from the Original Statistical Plan
+12.9.
+Procedures for Reporting any Deviation(s) from the Original Statistical Plan

-We do not anticipate any deviation from the statistical plan outlined above.
-However, provision for alternative methods and changes to analyses will be included in the statistical analysis plan as specified in the PC-CTU's SOP ST01.01 "Statistical Analysis Plan".
+We do not anticipate any major deviation from the Statistical Analysis Plan.
+However, provision for alternative methods and changes to analyses will be included in the Statistical Analysis Plan as specified in PC-CTU_SOP_ST104 "Statistical Report".